Sign in

 Permeation Test

 If you suspect hose permeation may be the source of your odor issue, we suggest this simple test: Dampen a cloth in hot water (as hot as you can safely handle).
 Wrap the cloth around the suspected hose and let it cool.
 Remove and sniff the cloth.
 If the odor transfers to the cloth, the hoses are permeated and should be replaced.
-Be sure to check all hose connections&#;just because one passes the test doesn&#;t mean other will &#; especially those that have the potential to trap waste.
+Be sure to check all hose connections; just because one passes the test doesn’t mean others will — especially those that have the potential to trap waste.

 Do not take any shortcuts!
-Make sure all connections below the waterline and double clamped!
+Make sure all connections below the waterline are double clamped!

 Be sure to buy your marine sanitation hoses here.